Help Fill the Net !

 We may not think of putting money or a check in the offering plate as an act of worship.
 We may not think of texting a donation via a smartphone app or setting up an auto-pay deduction as acts of worshiping God but they most certainly are.

 In that spirit then, throughout this campaign (Oct.
-2, 2016 through late Nov.) we’ll let you (and God) know each Sunday during the worship service (at the Offertory) how we are doing at raising the sails on our ship.
+1, 2017 through late Nov.) we’ll let you (and God) know each Sunday during the worship service (at the Offertory) how we are doing at filling the net with fish.

 God delights in our generous and joyful sharing of our blessedness.
 God is honored when we pay tribute to him by giving.